WinonaCS485/Secure-and-Insecure-Passwords/README.md

 # Secure-and-Insecure-Passwords

-How to store passwords securely and insecurely
+This is an example program that shows how to store passwords securely and insecurely.

+Never store passwords in plaintext!